 My academic background is in the Humanities – I have a BA (Hons) in English Studies, and an MA in Eighteenth Century Studies (my first introduction to interdisciplinary research, when I combined literature, gender studies and history!).
 I graduated from the latter in 2010, and have worked in universities ever since.

 Initially, I worked for the University of Southampton in Student Support, before moving to Exeter in late 2012.
-I have worked for UEMS since February 2013, firstly as the administrator for the Neuroscience department, and more recently in Research Finance.
+I worked in the Medical School from February 2013, firstly as the administrator for the Neuroscience department, and then from January 2016 until November 2017, in Research Finance.

-I moved to the Wellcome Centre for Cultures and Environments of Health in November 2017.
+I moved to the Wellcome Centre for Cultures and Environments of Health in November 2017, firstly as the Centre Administrator, but following a successful promotion in June 2018, as the Assistant Centre Manager.

 Highlights of my career to date